UC-MACSS/persp-analysis/students/tyan_alexander/Alexander_Tyan_-_Assignement_6.md

 by the citizens.
 Another general benefit is a better scientific understanding of how information may/should impact non-partisan races, something that political scientists have not studied as closely as in the case of partisan elections (Willis 2014).

-So, overall, it seems that the study balances risks and benefits pretty well, especially considering the importance of contributing to the knowledge of non-partisan election dynamics.
+So, overall, it seems that the study attempts to balance risks and benefits, but has some potential shortcomings, though it makes some contribution to the overall knowledge of non-partisan campaigns.

 *iii.
 Justice*